Joyliu290/GPA_Calculator/README.md

 # GPA_Calculator
 Below are the steps to see the main Java codes:
- 1. Click "GPA_Calculator Folder", go to "app", click "src", select "main"
+ 1. Click "app", click "src", select "main"
  2. Click "java", then "com", then "example"
  3. Select "joyli", then "firstproject"